ta-data-bcn/lab-reading-about-statistic-concepts/README.md

 *Click here to discover cool games!*

 We think it will work but can we be sure?
 So instead of implementing this new botton for all users, we implement it for 10% and we compare the results with the users that didn't have it.
 Is there a significant difference?
 Is our botton working?

+**Answer**

+I am not sure about the question but I suppose an A/B testing is the best option here.
+We simply take a sample and divide it into a control group that will see no change and a test group that will have the new button.
+We then wait until we have a collected enough data to go forward with our analysis and check if there was an improvement or not.

 Read more about A/B testing with a couple of examples: